minseson/past_projects/JAVA-GUI/README.md

 #### Tracking Individual Particles

-Throughout the execution of your game, you will need to keep track of all the particles currently "present" in the game, and understand how to draw them on screen and update their positions over time.
+Throughout the execution of this game, it will need to keep track of all the particles currently "present" in the game, and understand how to draw them on screen and update their positions over time.
 This will require tracking
 - The position and velocity of each particle
 - The temperature/color of the particle (to draw it)

-For the purpose of this assignment, let
+The distiction between fast and slow particles:
 - "fast" denote particles moving between 4 and 6 centimeters per second
 - "slow" denote speeds between 2 and 4 centimeters per second

-(This is more manageable than the more realistic 200 meters per second that the median particle is moving in your room right now.)
-These values will permit transitions to screens with different resolutions with reasonable behavior.

 #### Computing the Average Temperature

-You will also need to compute/track the average temperature of all the particles on each side of the game.
-You should compute the temperature as proportional to the average of the squares of the speed of the particles on that side of the game.
+This program also computes/tracks the average temperature of all the particles on each side of the game.
+The temperature is proportional to the average of the squares of the speed of the particles on that side of the game.
 - It may be exceedingly convenient to choose (i.e., invent) physical units such that the constant of proportionality is equal to one.
 However, those who have an interest in the numerical simulation of physical systems may find more information [in this Wikipedia article](http://en.wikipedia.org/wiki/Kinetic_theory_of_gases#Temperature_and_kinetic_energy).